 Code injection can also be carried out against back-end SQL databases - an attack known as SQL injection.
 Malicious attackers insert SQL statements, such as CONNECT, SELECT, and UNION, into URL requests to attempt to connect and extract information from the SQL database that the Web application interacts with.
 SQL injection is made possible by applications not properly validating input combined with informative errors returned from database servers and Web servers.
-Two general types of SQL injection is exploited based on error messages returned from the application when invalid information is input into the system.
+Two general types of SQL injection are standard (also called error-based) and blind.
+Error-based SQL injection is exploited based on error messages returned from the application when invalid information is input into the system.
 Blind SQL injection happens when error messages are disabled, requiring the hacker or automated tool to guess what the database is returning and how it's responding to injection attacks.